simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-03-29
+<br />**Date image released:**  2024-03-30
+<br />**This image is owned by:**  Library of Melk Abbey, Frag.
+229

-<br />**Title of the image:**  Galileo's Europa
+<br />**Title of the image:**  Medieval Astronomy from Melk Abbey
-<br />**Description for the image:**  Looping through the Jovian system in the late 1990s, the Galileo spacecraft recorded stunning views of Europa and uncovered evidence that the moon's icy surface likely hides a deep, global ocean.
-Galileo's Europa image data has been remastered here, with improved calibrations to produce a color image approximating what the human eye might see.
-Europa's long curving fractures hint at the subsurface liquid water.
-The tidal flexing the large moon experiences in its elliptical orbit around Jupiter supplies the energy to keep the ocean liquid.
-But more tantalizing is the possibility that even in the absence of sunlight that process could also supply the energy to support life, making Europa one of the best places to look for life beyond Earth.
-The Juno spacecraft currently in Jovian orbit has also made repeated flybys of the water world, returning images along with data exploring Europa's habitability.
-This October will see the launch of the NASA's Europa Clipper on a voyage of exploration.
-The spacecraft will make nearly 50 flybys, approaching to within 25 kilometers of Europa's icy surface.
+<br />**Description for the image:**  Discovered by accident, this manuscript page provides graphical insight to astronomy in medieval times, before the Renaissance and the influence of Nicolaus Copernicus, Tycho de Brahe, Johannes Kepler, and Galileo.
+The intriguing page is from lecture notes on astronomy compiled by the monk Magister Wolfgang de Styria before the year 1490.
+The top panels clearly illustrate the necessary geometry for a lunar (left) and solar eclipse in the Earth-centered Ptolemaic system.
+At lower left is a diagram of the Ptolemaic view of the Solar System with text at the upper right to explain the movement of the planets according to Ptolemy's geocentric model.
+At the lower right is a chart to calculate the date of Easter Sunday in the Julian calendar.
+The illustrated manuscript page was found at historic Melk Abbey in Austria.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/PIA19048europa.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/medieval_fragment50p.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).